gabrielfs7/php-di-container/README.md

 ## Sample

-Create container.json file
+Create your container json files:

 - It it possible to pass multiple json files.
 For instance, you can create a separated file containing only the "parameters" section.
 - The files must have the section "parameters" or "services" as is the example above.
+- In the example above we have one file with parameters and other with services.

+#### parameters.json
 ```javascript
 {
   "parameters" : [